 The Farrer Primary School Environment Centre includes the following aspects:

-- Our Environment Centre is home to a range of animals which can range from stick insects and fish to turtles and guinea pigs.
+Our Environment Centre is home to a range of animals which can range from fish to turtles and guinea pigs.
 The care of these animals is done by the students with teacher supervision.
 Caring for the animals provides students with experiences in being confident and respectful in their care whilst having direct involvement in animal life cycles, behaviours and temperaments.
 Students also learn about cycles of food by using our school food waste to feed our chickens and worms.
-They are able to directly the benefits of our no waste approach through the eggs and fertiliser they provide.
+They are able to directly see the benefits of our no waste approach through the eggs and fertiliser they provide.

 Looking at Sustainability

-- 'Sustainability addresses the ongoing capacity of Earth to maintain all life.'
+'Sustainability addresses the ongoing capacity of Earth to maintain all life.'

 Sustainable patterns of living meet the needs of the present without compromising the ability of future generations to meet their needs.
 Actions to improve sustainability are both individual and collective endeavours shared across local and global communities.
 They necessitate a renewed and balanced approach to the way humans interact with each other and the environment.

-Education for sustainability develops the knowledge, skills, values and world views necessary for people to act in ways that contribute to more sustainable patterns of living.
+Education for sustainability develops the knowledge, skills, values and worldviews necessary for people to act in ways that contribute to more sustainable patterns of living.
 It enables individuals and communities to reflect on ways of interpreting and engaging with the world.
 Sustainability education is futures-oriented, focusing on protecting environments and creating a more ecologically and socially just world through informed action.
 Actions that support more sustainable patterns of living require consideration of environmental, social, cultural and economic systems and their interdependence.'
 (Australian Curriculum – Sustainability)

-The students become involved in, and develop an understanding about, crop management.
-For example:
+The students become involved in and develop an understanding about, crop management.
+For example

 Examining and Maintaining Habitats